DocNow/hydrator/README.md

     npm run dev

+Create an installer for your current OS:

+    npm run package

-Create installers for OS X, Windows and Linux:
+Alternatively, create installers for OS X, Windows and Linux:

     npm run package-all